mcanouil/ggpacman/README.md

 ![](man/figures/README-right-plot-1.png)<!-- -->

-Now, let’s add the missing vertical lines in the middle and the ghost “house” door.
+The middle vertical lines were missing, *i.e.*, I did not want to plot them twice, which would have happen, if I added these in `left_segments`.
+Also, the “door” of the ghost spawn area is missing.
+I added the door and the missing vertical walls in the end.

 ``` r
 centre_vertical_segments <- tribble(